JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson1/README.md

 # Lesson 1: Introduction to services (de)coupling

-*Note: If you haven't done yet, get started with the "Getting Started" section in [CrashCourse Message-based system](./CrashCourse-MessageBasedSystems/README.md)*
+*If you haven't done yet, get started with the "Getting Started" section in [CrashCourse Message-based system](./CrashCourse-MessageBasedSystems/README.md)*

+## A new business requirement

 Consider the following business requirement: